 Home of Wasabi Air Racing

-Elliot Seguin's Formula One class air race team based out of Mojave, California.
+Elliot Seguin and Jenn Whaley's Formula One class air race team based out of Mojave, California.
 Pylon racing at the National Championship Air Races in Reno Nevada.
 Eight airplanes racing head to head around telephone poles in the desert.
 Mojave is the best place on the planet to build and modify a race plane, and Wasabi is lucky to have the best support in the business.